apache/commons-vfs/JUNIT5_MIGRATION_PROGRESS.md

 ## Conclusion

+Phase 3 is complete!
+This phase accomplished two major milestones:

+**Phase 3a:** Added JUnit 5 lifecycle methods (`@BeforeEach`, `@AfterEach`) to `AbstractProviderTestCase` while maintaining full backward compatibility with the existing JUnit 3 test suite infrastructure.

+**Phase 3b:** Analyzed the test suite infrastructure and documented a comprehensive migration plan.
+After evaluating three options (hybrid, gradual migration, full rewrite), the recommendation is to defer full infrastructure migration to a future Phase 4 due to complexity (15-20 person-days effort).

-Phase 3a is complete!
-JUnit 5 lifecycle methods have been successfully added to `AbstractProviderTestCase` while maintaining full backward compatibility with the existing JUnit 3 test suite infrastructure.
-All 3122 tests continue to run successfully.
-The hybrid approach allows individual test methods to be run directly via JUnit 5 while the full test suite continues to use the JUnit 3 infrastructure.
+All 3122 tests continue to run successfully with zero regressions.
+The hybrid approach allows individual test methods to be run directly via JUnit 5 while the full test suite continues to use the JUnit 3 infrastructure via the Vintage engine.

-The next phase (3b) will focus on migrating the test suite infrastructure (`AbstractTestSuite`, `ProviderTestSuite`) to use JUnit 5's `@Suite` and `@TestFactory` patterns, which will allow complete removal of the JUnit 3 `TestCase` dependency.
+**Next Steps:** Phase 4 (future) will involve gradual migration of provider test suites to use JUnit 5's `@TestFactory` pattern, one provider at a time.
+See `JUNIT5_MIGRATION_PHASE3B_PLAN.md` for detailed migration options and implementation guidance.